-Our Magento developing approach have strong emphasis on understanding and utilising product attributes, which we believe is a key to good online shopping and eCommerce management experience.
-A comprehensive understanding of custom attributes can empower store owners and admins to input their own creativities in terms of administration and marketing.
+Our Magento developing approach has a strong emphasis on understanding and utilising product attributes, which we believe is a key to excellent online shopping and eCommerce management experience.
+A comprehensive understanding of custom attributes can empower store owners and admins to input their creativities in terms of administration and marketing.

-We also embrace third party solutions to cut down development costs.
-Email marketing, hosted search, customer journey, personalised shopping, customisable shipping rates and flexible payment options are common features we offer to our eCommerce clients.
+We also embrace third-party solutions to cut down development costs.
+Email marketing, hosted search, customer journey, personalised shopping, customisable shipping rates and flexible payment options are standard features we offer to our eCommerce clients.

-With the ever growing competition third party DIY eCommerce solutions such as Shopify and Squarespace bring to the industry of eCommerce developing, system integration is one of the few niche services made us feel absolutely proud of our work.
-Since our first attempt on system integration, we have celebrated many "Hooray!" moments with our clients -when they think about all previous tedious and labor intensive work been automated, the joy is enormous!
-It's where satisfactions come from: the investment of eCommerce developing and the extensive efforts made to migrate age old office technology to cloud based solutions have finally paid off.
+With the ever-growing competition third-party DIY eCommerce solutions such as Shopify and Squarespace bring to the industry of eCommerce developing, system integration is one of the few niche services made us feel proud of our work.
+Since our first attempt on system integration, we have celebrated many "Hooray!" moments with our clients -when they appreciate we have automated all previous tedious and labour-intensive tasks, and the joy is enormous!
+It's where satisfactions come from: the investment of eCommerce developing and the extensive efforts made to migrate age-old office technology to cloud-based solutions have finally paid off.

-Unlike some of the efforts we put in advertising, the benefits of system integration is tangible, and it's no surprise some of our eCommerce clients are now running bigger businesses with less stuff members.
+Unlike some of the efforts we put in advertising, the benefits of system integration are tangible, and it's no surprise some of our eCommerce clients are now running bigger businesses with fewer staff members.
 Here is a list of our commonly used integrations:

 Email marketing.
-A dedicated email marketing tool such as MailChimp and Campaign Monitor is right way to start your newsletter.
-The integration allows customer data include eCommerce data to be share across both platforms, so your email list is always up to date.
-Based on the eCommerce data, you can now created customer journey campaigns to retain and remarket your existing customers.
+A dedicated email marketing tool such as MailChimp and Campaign Monitor is the right way to start your newsletter.
+The integration syncs customer data (include eCommerce data) across both platforms, so your email list is always up to date.
+Based on the eCommerce data, you can now create customer journey campaigns to retain and remarket your existing customers.

-eBay integration. eBay can be managed in eCommerce website: bulk listing, order processing and shipping are automated so there's no double handling.
+eBay/Amazon integration.
+You can now manage eBay/Amazon account in eCommerce website: it automates bulk listing, order processing and shipping, so there's no double handling.

 Inventory integration.
-When selling online, incorrect inventory can be disastrous, so we integrate inventory to allow stock to be managed in a dedicated third party inventory software, then sync the data across all your sales channels.
+When selling online, incorrect inventory can be disastrous, so we integrate inventory to manage the stock in dedicated third-party inventory software, then sync the data across all your sales channels.

-Order fulfillment integration.
-Web orders can be bulk processed with shipping updates synced back to web store and eBay.
+Order fulfilment integration.
+Web orders can be bulk processed with shipping updates synced back to the web store and eBay.

 Accounting integration.
-This enables real time stock updates and automated invoicing, which makes taxing and restock a dream.
+It enables real-time stock updates and automated invoicing, which makes taxing and restock a dream.

 POS integration.
 For businesses with both online and offline stores, POS integration is a must have as it keeps stock level in check.

-A dedicated Virtual Private Server (VPS) is a popular choice among SMBs because it offers a private hosting environment without the price tag of dedicated server.
-Having an dedicated hosting for online stores is absolutely essential as when it comes SEO audit such as page speed optimisation, a lot of server side optimisation tasks cannot be easily performed in a shared hosting environment.
+A dedicated Virtual Private Server (VPS) is a popular choice among SMBs because it offers a private hosting environment without the price tag of a dedicated server.
+Having a dedicated hosting for online stores is essential as when it comes to SEO audit such as page speed optimisation, developers cannot perform a lot of server-side optimisation tasks in a shared hosting environment.

-Depends of your budget, we offer both local data center hosted and cloud based VPS.
-Cloud hosting is more scalable when it comes to upgrade your server specs while VPS provided by local data center may have speed advantage as well as more cost effective.
-As a generic guide we recommend small sized stores (less than 5k skus) use local VPS, and large eCommerce stores especially with the need of selling internationally should choose cloud hosting.
+Depends on your budget, we offer both local data centre hosted and cloud-based VPS.
+Cloud hosting is more scalable when it comes to upgrading your server specs while VPS provided by local data centre may have speed advantage as well as more cost-effective.
+As a general guide, we recommend small sized stores (less than 5k SKUs) use local VPS, and large scale eCommerce stores, especially with the need for selling internationally, should choose cloud hosting.

 Your site is mobile friendly - not just in the eyes of humans, but also according to search engine crawlers.

-Your site speed is optimal - sub 3 second is a bench mark, sub 2 is more pleasing.
-Many SEOs agree page speed itself is almost a full time job because it requires cross field knowledge.
+Your site speed is optimal - sub 3 second is a benchmark, sub 2 is more pleasing.
+Many SEO professionals agree page speed itself is almost a full-time job because it requires cross field knowledge.

-Search engine is indexing the right content - just as much as we crave about indexing, there are many website contents you may want search engine to ignore.
-We look into indexing stats and ensure the site content is well structured for search engine bots, so the contents we wish to be index are there.
+The search engine is indexing the right content - just as much as we crave about indexing, there are many website contents you may want the search engine to ignore.
+We look into indexing stats and ensure the site content is well structured for search engine bots, so the content we wish to be index is there.

-There's no technical errors - hidden bugs will compromise the performance of online stores, if you monitor your eCommerce data on a regular basis, you will certainly spot unusual performance drops which is often related to hidden technical issues.
-It's almost impossible to achieve in the context of open source, yet bug free is a standard we strive for in our eCommerce development.
+There are no technical errors - hidden bugs will compromise the performance of online stores, if you monitor your eCommerce data regularly, you will undoubtedly spot significant performance drops which is often related to hidden technical issues.
+It's almost impossible to achieve in the context of open source, yet bug-free is a standard we strive for in our eCommerce development.

-If you're opening a new online store, the chances are you will unlikely get much visibility in search engine for the initial 6 months or even longer.
+If you're opening a new online store, the chances are you will unlikely get much visibility in search engine for the initial six months or even longer.
 During this starting period, your best bet of getting quality traffic is either through social media or paid search.
-As our preference for many years, Google AdWords is a well developed product with highly targeted advertising methods.
+Being our favourite for many years, Google AdWords is a well-developed product with highly targeted advertising methods.
 Combining with Google Analytics which gives you all the insights needed to diagnose your website traffic, every dollar you spend in AdWords can be traced to your sales funnel so you can make a very calculated advertising investment.

-If you look at the short history of web industry, email marketing is really an age old marketing tool but it still remains the bread and butter for many SMBs.
-The need of mobile optimisation and tackling the universally agreed email beast Microsoft Outlook have finally become a past thanks to IT advancements, the then highly skilled email marketing tactic now takes almost nothing to begin with.
-Once you're educated with email related KPIs, you will harness your first reliable online revenue source in no time.
-To take full advantage of email marketing, we should consider automation such as customer journey and personalised shopping where you can inject personalities to your online business and make it interesting.
+If you look at the short history of the web industry, email marketing is one of the first adopters in online marketing, yet remains the bread and butter for many SMBs.
+The need for mobile optimisation and tackling the universally agreed email beast Microsoft Outlook has finally become a past thanks to IT advancements, the then highly skilled email marketing service now takes almost nothing to start.
+Once you understand email related KPIs, you will harness your first reliable online revenue source in no time.
+To take full advantage of email marketing, we should consider automation such as customer journey and personalised shopping where you can inject personalities to your online business and make it enjoyable.

-Other than promoting relevant products to existing customers via emails, a more advanced form of personalisation is to prioritise your store products for your customers based on their shopping behaviour, so that they are always served with the most relevant products, which certainly takes online shopping experience to a new level.
+Other than promoting relevant products to existing customers via emails, a more advanced form of personalisation is to prioritise your store products for your customers based on their shopping behaviour so that we always serve them with the most relevant products, which certainly takes the online shopping experience to a new level.

 As a side note: none of the above would ever take place if we don't take time to learn your business and discover the culprit that holds up your business from going full throttle.
 In some circumstances, technology alone is just not enough to make a business transformation; an inquisitive mind on the other hand, can often be a game changer.